PhineasPhreak/dotfiles/configs/i3wm/.config/i3/README.md

 `exec_always --no-startup-id "xset b off"`

+* How to change cursor speed in the Linux console?
+Add this line to `~/.config/i3/config`

+`exec_always --no-startup-id "xset r rate 250 75"`

 ### Bug - gnome-control-center with i3
 copy few lines in `.profile` file at home directory
 ```